shreyvish5678/shreyvish5678/README.md

 - I mainly use TensorFlow, but have just started learning PyTorch
 - Neural Networks from scratch.
 Check out this great book at nnfs.io

-That's all.
-I'm learning web dev, so stay on the lookout for a website!